hw-research-perspectives/minutes/21Jan.markdown

 * getting summaries as thte access database provided by Paul Thompson doesn't have the summaries
 * trends for dates, investigators, money, summary, grants, title

-It is required that we document weekly what everyone has done for the week and thiss should be donw in meetings before the main meeting with Mike.
+It is required that we document weekly what everyone has done for the week and thiss should be done in meetings before the main meeting with Mike.

 Website should be self explanatory with no need for user instruction (using a short screencast might be useful) No longer than 2 minutes.